topogram/topogram/README.md

 #### Dependencies

 Topogram-client is based on [Meteor JS](https://www.meteor.com/).
 You can install it following the official [Install procedure](https://www.meteor.com/install) for Mac, Windows and Linux.

+## Publishing instructions

+This project is set up to automatically publish to npm.
+To publish:

+1. Set the version number environment variable: export VERSION=1.2.3
+1. Publish: ```gulp publish```